 Saugeye

-Region: Midwest, West
+Region: Midwest, Southeast

 Habitat: Lake, Pond, River

-How to identify Saugeye
+How to Identify Saugeye

-Where to catch Saugeye
+Where to Catch Saugeye

-Range: Midwest, West
+Range: Midwest, Southeast

 Saugeye Fishing Map